Many or all companies we feature compensate us. Compensation and editorial

 • You’re using the loan for necessary expenses: Are you using the funds for needs or wants?
 Be sure the long-term costs of the loan are worth what you’re spending it on.
 Evaluate the cost versus the reward, and avoid taking on debt for nonessential expenses.

-Reconsider a personal loan if…
+❌ When to reconsider a personal loan

 • You’re at risk of missing payments: Know what’s at stake with any loan you take out.
 If you’re using a secured loan, you could lose your collateral, whether that’s your car or fixtures in your home.
 If it’s unsecured, missing payments could harm your credit and future financial prospects.